Risk Management

 Student Insurance

-The safety of our students is of critical importance to all of us and we want to protect them from injury.
-Even so, accidents do happen (at school and elsewhere) and required medical care can be expensive.
-Please know that your school does not assume responsibility for such costs but does offer you access to several student accident insurance plans for voluntary purchase.
-Details can be found in the attached brochure/ enrollment form.
+The safety of our students is of critical importance to all of us, and we want to protect them from injury.
+Even so, accidents do happen (at school and elsewhere), and required medical care can be expensive.
+The District is once again working with Myers-Stevens & Toohey, an insurance company established in 1970, providing student insurance.

-You are strongly encouraged to carefully review the information provided.
-If your child already has health coverage, the student insurance plans offered can also be used to expand choice of providers and help cover the high deductibles and 30% to 40% cost sharing obligations imposed by many health plans today.
+Parents can now opt to purchase supplemental/additional voluntary plans that would include full-time 24/7 accident only, 24/7 student accident and sickness, and/or dental accident only.
+If your child already has health coverage, these student insurance plans offered can be used to expand your choice of providers and help cover the high deductibles and 30% to 40% cost-sharing obligations imposed by many health plans today.

 OVSD Safety Systems